swyxio/base-fcc/README.md

 [Read the Documentation](http://themeteorchef.com/base)

+This code is published on github at <https://github.com/sw-yx/base-fcc> and a sample is hosted on heroku at <https://base-fcc.herokuapp.com/>

 # Features From gstephen's Branch

 This extension to [Meteor Base](http://themeteorchef.com/base) adds an ownerId field to the Documents collection and restricts document access to the owner.
 It also adds fields to the document to track create & modify date.